Andrew Kooman: Activism

-Andrew Kooman first became aware of the issue of human trafficking while he was working for the Christian nonprofit organization Youth with a Mission (YWAM) in southeast Malaysia, where he met child victims of human trafficking, but Kooman later came to realize that human trafficking is an issue in Canada as well; the Royal Canadian Mounted Police (RCMP) estimate that between 600 and 800 people are trafficked into Canada every year.
+Andrew Kooman first became aware of the issue of human trafficking while he was working for the Christian nonprofit organization Youth with a Mission (YWAM) in southeast Malaysia.
+Thereby, he met child victims of human trafficking, but Kooman later came to realize that human trafficking is an issue in Canada as well.
+The Royal Canadian Mounted Police (RCMP) estimate that between 600 and 800 people are trafficked into Canada every year.

 Kooman has spoken about the cases in which people have been trafficked into Calgary and Edmonton to work in the sex industry, and has posited that sex workers have likely been trafficked into his hometown of Red Deer as well since it is also located along Alberta Highway 2.
-Kooman continued to work in Malaysia with YWAM for two years, towards the end of which time he visited Singapore, where he attended an international conference on human trafficking, there learning details on the issue that shocked him.
+Kooman continued to work in Malaysia with YWAM for two years, towards the end of which time he visited Singapore.
+There, he attended an international conference on human trafficking, learning details on the issue that shocked him.
 The conference focused on the military use of children and the prostitution of children.
 One of the facts that stuck with Kooman was that there are children aged five and under who are forcibly prostituted daily, and that many of these children end up spending their entire lives as human trafficking victims.

 Kooman is the director of Raise Their Voice, a creative, justice-driven, nonprofit organisation in Red Deer.
 The other four members of the organization are his family members.